JenniferBuehler/car_demo/README.md

 * Y puts the car into DRIVE
 * A puts the car into REVERSE
 * B puts the car into NEUTRAL

+# Running directktm without Docker

+If you have ROS already set up on your system, there is no need to go via docker, you can run the demo directly.

+Add this repository to your catkin workspace and build as usual.
+Then launch with

+`roslaunch car_demo demo.launch`

+If you don't have a joystick, and want to use keyboard control (and avoid errors due to no joystick found), use

+`roslaunch car_demo demo.launch use_joystick:=false`

+## Keyboard control

+There are two modes, default is Mode B.
+Unfortunately at this point switching of modes is not supported, you have to set the default value of `keyControl` in `car_demo/plugins/PriusHybridPlugin.cc` and re-compile.

+### Mode A

+e - gas pedal
+w - release pedals
+q - brake
+a - steer left
+d - steer right
+s - center steering
+z - reverse
+x - neutral
+c - forward

+### Mode B

+w - accelerate forward
+a - steer left
+s - reverse
+d - steer right
+e - brake
+x - neutral
+q - EV mode